Security & Privacy

 This setting is used together with the previous preference.
 Here you can determine, in minutes, the time interval over which more than four invalid login attempts will trigger a lockout.
 You may use decimals to indicate fractions of a minute: e.g. 1.5 equals one and a half minutes.

-If this preference is set to “Yes”, then users will be required to choose a minimally “secure” password.
-In this case, a password containing at least one uppercase character, one lowercase character, and one numeric character.
+Basic.
+(Default) Password should contain at least one uppercase character, one lowercase character, and one numeric character.
 Passwords that follow this basic formula are much more difficult to guess.

 You may specify the minimum length required for a member password during new member registration.
 Specify the minimum number of characters required.
 It is common practice to require passwords at least eight (8) characters long.